NeuS-PIR: Learning Relightable Neural Surface using Pre-Integrated Rendering: Methodology

 \section{Methodology}

-Given a collection of multi-view images and their corresponding camera poses, our goal is to reconstruct the object in camera views and its surrounding environment illumination.
-To be concrete, our factorization method learns an implicit representation of the object-related geometry and material, as well as the object-irrelevant illumination.
-As shown in Figure~\ref{fig:method-overview}, for each point $\vx \in \R^3$ as an input, our model outputs its \textit{signed distance field} (SDF) value $s \in \R$, diffuse albedo $\vec{k_d} \in [0,1]^3$, roughness $r \in [0,1]$ and metallic $m \in [0,1]$, as well as the illumination represented by an environmental cubemap $I \in \R^{H,W,6}$.
-After the training finalized, our method enables us to render reconstructed objects under different environment maps representing the illumination.
-This is referred to as \textit{relighting}, and can be achieved by either jointly estimated or externally defined environment maps.
-The rendering process follows volume rendering principle.
-In addition, high-quality surface mesh with material properties can be easily obtained from the learning representation using off-the-shelf mesh approximation algorithm (i.e., marching cube or its variants), and enables downstream applications.
+Given a collection of multi-view images from images or monocular video and their corresponding camera poses, we aim to reconstruct the object in camera views and its surrounding environment illumination.
+To be concrete, our factorization method learns an implicit representation of the object-related geometry and material properties and the object-irrelevant illumination.
+As shown in Fig.~\ref{fig:method-overview}, for each point $\vx \in \R^3$ as an input, our model outputs its \textit{signed distance field} (SDF) value $s \in \R$, diffuse albedo $\vec{k_d} \in [0,1]^3$, roughness $r \in [0,1]$ and metallic $m \in [0,1]$, as well as the illumination represented by an environmental cubemap $I \in \R^{H,W,6}$.
+After the training is finalized, our method enables us to render reconstructed objects under different environment maps representing the illumination.
+This is referred to as \textit{relighting} and can be achieved by jointly estimated or externally defined environment maps.
+The rendering process follows the volume rendering principle.
+In addition, high-quality surface mesh with material properties can be easily obtained from the learning representation using an off-the-shelf mesh approximation algorithm (\emph{i.e.}, marching cube or its variants), and enables downstream applications.